craftcms/docs/docs/4.x/addresses.md

 #### Guide

-1. We’re using a <craft4:craft\elements\User> convenience method to load the current user’s saved addresses.
+1. We’re using a <craft4:craft\elements\User> convenience method to load the current user’s saved addresses, but this is equivalent to our earlier [query example](#querying-addresses).
 2. These URLs will need to match the pattern defined in `routes.php`.
 In our case, that means we need to interpolate the Address’s UID into the path.
 3. [Deleting an Address](./dev/controller-actions.md#post-users-delete-address) requires a <badge vertical="baseline" type="verb">POST</badge> request, which—for the sake of simplicity—we’re handling with a regular HTML form.
 4. The [New Address](#new-addresses) route is static—there’s nothing to interpolate or parameterize.